Public Benefit Programs in Ingham, Eaton & Clinton Counties

 Hours: 7:30 a.m. to 5:00 p.m.
 Monday through Friday

 Services: Handles applications and assistance in Medicaid, food stamps, emergency assistance, adult services (Adult Foster Care homes, protective services, home services, etc.).
-Volunteers and workers may be available for filling out applications for the homebound seniors.
+Volunteers and workers may be available for filling out applications for the homebound older adults.
 Adult protective services available to adult persons suffering from neglect, abuse and exploitation.

 Eligibility: Depends on the program.
 Must be a resident of Clinton County.